nealetham/nodeflair-clone/README.md

 - [ ] Selected Job-listing Border
 - [ ] Tech Stack Cut-off

+## Considerations/Trade-offs

+1. Mapping
+   In order to accentuate the reusability of my `Card.js` component, I have decided to seed all the data into `data.js`, and import them in `index.js`, where each object is mapped to return a `Card`.
+However, with this method, I was unable to implement proper rendering of the selection of the job listings (i.e. the green borders).
+I would be able to render the selection, but unable to render the deselect (i.e. removing green borders).

+The mapping of values also allowed me to highlight the extensibility aspect, as more data can be added to `data.js` for the `Cards` to be rendered.

 ## Tech Stack

 NodeFlair-Clone was built with React, Next.js, Tailwind.css and hosted with Vercel.